Phone: (202) 296-5505 Email: info@winvale.com

 We are aware that most companies don't have an unlimited budget and you want to find the best price, but there's a difference between finding the cheapest price and getting the best value.
 There's no sugar coating it, getting a GSA Schedule is a lot of work and you don't want to shell out a couple thousand for a shoddy job and failed award.
 If you pay GSA consultants a decent amount, you should expect comprehensive and first rate service.

 Be careful of consultants who brag about getting a complete acquisition for a low sum.
 Some "scammy" firms will give you a template and send you on your way with little guidance, leaving you to complete the actual offer submission and negotiations process alone.
-If you want to learn more about pricing tiers and how to get the best value, check out our blog on "How Much Does GSA Schedule Consulting Cost?"
+We've had quite a few clients come to us after paying a low sum for a consultant, but ended up with a proposal rejection or the consultant ghosting them throughout the process.

 Hiring a Consultant: What's Next

 Hopefully the simple questions above and the red flags to watch out for can help you gauge experience and tease out any details that could create complications.
-But you may still have a few questions or maybe you need help getting your leadership on board with the idea.
+But you may still have a few questions about consulting, or maybe you need help getting your leadership on board with the idea.
 If you want to learn more about hiring a consultant, check out some of our blogs below:

 If you want to learn more about our consulting services or if you need help figuring out what path is best for your company, one of our consultants would be happy to speak with you.